First-Order General-Relativistic Viscous Fluid Dynamics: Introduction

-A central postulate in special and general relativity is the concept of local causality, i.e., that the speed within which information can propagate in any system cannot be larger than the speed of light \cite{HawkingEllisBook}.
-This implies that the solution of the equations of motion at a given space-time point $x$ are completely determined by the spacetime region that is in the past of and causally connected to $x$ \cite{HawkingEllisBook,ChoquetBruhatGRBook,WaldBookGR1984}.
-It is well-known that causality holds for ideal fluids coupled to Einstein's equations \cite{AnileBook}.
-In fact, this property must hold in relativity regardless of whether dissipation is present or not \cite{HawkingEllisBook}.
-While causality is typically not an issue for most matter models under reasonable assumptions \cite{ChoquetBruhatGRBook}, historically, ensuring causality has been a stumbling block in the construction of relativistic theories of fluids with viscosity \cite{RezzollaZanottiBookRelHydro}, which was initiated by Eckart 80 years ago \cite{EckartViscous}.
+When dissipative effects are taken into account, the behavior of fluids is far less understood (unless stated otherwise, fluids, hydrodynamics, etc. henceforth mean relativistic fluids, relativistic hydrodynamics, etc.), despite the importance of viscous dissipation in cutting-edge scientific experiments such as in studies of the quark-gluon plasma or their expected relevance for neutron star mergers, as mentioned above.
+Historically, a stumbling block has been the difficulty of modeling dissipative phenomena while preserving \emph{causality.} Causality is a central postulate in special and general relativity, stating that the speed which information can propagate in any system cannot be larger than the speed of light \cite{HawkingEllisBook}.
+This implies that a solution to the equations of motion at a given space-time point $x$ is completely determined by the spacetime region that is in the past of and causally connected to $x$ \cite{HawkingEllisBook,ChoquetBruhatGRBook,WaldBookGR1984}.
+Of course, this property must hold in relativity regardless of whether dissipation is present or not \cite{HawkingEllisBook}.
+While causality is typically not an issue for most matter models under reasonable assumptions \cite{ChoquetBruhatGRBook}, including the case of ideal fluids \cite{AnileBook}, ensuring causality of fluid theories in the presence of dissipation turned out to be a major challenge \cite{RezzollaZanottiBookRelHydro}.

-The work of Eckart \cite{EckartViscous}, and Landau and Lifshitz \cite{LandauLifshitzFluids}, introduced dissipation in relativistic fluid dynamics using two very natural general principles: